- About DM

 - Multiple DM-workers support migrating the data of multiple MySQL/MariaDB instances to one TiDB instance

-A DM-worker task contains multiple logic units, including relay log, Dumper, Loader, and binlog replication.
+A DM-worker task contains multiple logic units, including relay log, the dump processing unit, the load processing unit, and binlog replication.

 The relay log persistently stores the binlog data from the upstream MySQL/MariaDB and provides the feature of accessing binlog events for the binlog replication.

-Its rationale and features are similar to the secondary relay log of MySQL.
-For details, see The Secondary Relay Log.
+Its rationale and features are similar to the relay log of MySQL.
+For details, see MySQL Relay Log.

-Loader reads the files of Dumper and then loads these files to the downstream TiDB.
+The load processing unit reads the dumped files of the dump processing unit and then loads these files to the downstream TiDB.

-Binlog replication/Syncer reads the binlog events of the relay log, transforms these events to SQL statements, and then applies these statements to the downstream TiDB.
+Binlog replication/sync processing unit reads the binlog events of the upstream MySQL/MariaDB or the binlog events of the relay log, transforms these events to SQL statements, and then applies these statements to the downstream TiDB.

 This section describes the upstream and downstream database users' privileges required by DM-worker, and the user privileges required by the respective processing unit.